sararasmussn/2020Fall_projects/README.md

 - Device utilization rates

 Service quality measures:
-- Number of people who waited for a computer
+- Number of patrons who waited for a computer
 - How long patrons waited for a computer
-- Number of people who departed because the wait was too long
+- Number of patrons who departed because the wait was too long

 ## Findings
 Please see sample_output/ for examples of the program's output.